nenebeji/Movie-Madness/README.md

 This application allows the user to view movies and series details including the ratings and trailer.

-* When a user clicks on the search icon on the homepage, then the user is presented with a prompt to search by movie or IMDbid.
+* When a user clicks on the search icon on the homepage, then the user is presented with a modal window to search by movie or IMDbid.
 * A user can search for movie details using the movie title and year of release.
 * A user can also search for movie details using the IMDb id.
 * When a user clicks on the search button, then they are directed to the results page.